Blog

 \(\valspace\) is closed under \(S'\)-substitutions.

-This explains why adding implication is conservative for full models but not automatically conservative for arbitrary general models.
+This explains why adding implication is model-conservative, and therefore semantically conservative, for full models, but not automatically so for arbitrary general models.

 8. Relativised lambda calculus